 A Answers (2)

-Jason London, MD, Trauma Surgery, answeredAlthough Alzheimer's affects the hippocampus of the brain where new memories are formed and the process of figuring out how to do things occurs, other parts of the brain are unaffected for a long time.
+Judith London, MD, Psychiatry, answeredAlthough Alzheimer's affects the hippocampus of the brain where new memories are formed and the process of figuring out how to do things occurs, other parts of the brain are unaffected for a long time.
 That is why interacting with someone who has the disease is still possible.
 By focusing on what remains, not on what is gone, connecting and communicating continues.

 Discovery Health answered

 Alzheimer's disease, like other dementias, causes the brain to degenerate.
 As nerve cells are destroyed, the connections between them are also reduced.
 Alzheimer's strikes first in the hippocampus, where recent memories are stored, and progresses through the brain until it affects judgment, speech patterns and ultimately, all forms of memory.